junheeo/tips_learned/README.md

   brew link vim
 ...

-//then if we try
+- then if we try

 % brew link vim
 Linking /usr/local/Cellar/vim/8.2.0750...
 Error: Could not symlink share/man/de/man1/ex.1 /usr/local/share/man/de/man1 is not writable.

-//this is solved by
+- this is solved by

 % sudo chown -R $(whoami) /usr/local/share

-//also make sure that
+- also make sure that

 % echo $PATH
-//shows /usr/local/bin BEFORE /usr/bin
+- shows /usr/local/bin BEFORE /usr/bin

-//if not, edit ~/.vimrc OR /etc/paths AND THEN reopen terminal
+- if not, edit ~/.vimrc OR /etc/paths AND THEN reopen terminal

-//to check if the downloaded vim is properly called:
+- to check if the downloaded vim is properly called:

 % which vim
 /usr/local/bin/vim

-//should be the output
+- should be the output

 % vim --version
 VIM - Vi IMproved 9.1 (2024 Jan 02, compiled May 30 2024 05:52:44)